jross365/LMStudio-Client/README.md

 ⬜️ **- Feature/Improvement Incomplete**  ✅ **- Feature/Improvement Complete**

 💡 **- Idea  🐛 - Bug**

 ---
+### 07/05/2024
+Messages are now being appended to $Results more or less in the way I want them.

+⬜️ I need to append the dialog file information to the Results so the user knows where the text was found.

+---
 ### 07/04/2024
 Solving the challenge of exact pattern matching and capitalizing matches turned out not to be too troublesome, and I think I have it together.